 Histopathological analysis of a 26-week toxicology study of AL002 in non-human primates identified minimal to marked granulomatous inflammation in the ciliary body and/or choroid of the eye.
 There were no other AL002- related gross or histopathological findings in this toxicology study in the retina or any other tissues or organs.
-We have observed no drug-related, serious adverse events in the AL002 Phase 1 trial with over 50 adults.
+We have observed no drug-related, serious adverse events in the AL002 Phase 1 trial with over 50 subjects.
 In response to FDA feedback, we have implemented additional ophthalmological assessments in our AL002 clinical trial.
 We expect proof of mechanism data from Alzheimer's disease patients in the first half of 2020.

-Following the completion of the Phase 1 study, we are planning to initiate a double-blind, placebo-controlled, Phase 2 proof-of-concept trial in Alzheimer's disease patients in early stages of the disease (Figure 20) in 2020.
-In addition to measuring molecular and genetic biomarkers, we intend to use novel imaging modalities focused on pathological proteins and neuronal health for an early read-out on various molecular and genetic biomarkers, imaging assessments, and clinical measures to establish proof-of-concept enabling pivotal Phase 3 studies.
+Following the Phase 1 study, we intend to initiate a double-blind placebo-controlled Phase 2 proof-of-concept trial in Alzheimer's disease patients in early stages of the disease (Figure 19).
+In addition to measuring molecular and genetic biomarkers, we will also employ imaging techniques focused on pathological proteins and neuronal health for an early read-out on various molecular and genetic biomarkers, imaging assessments and clinical measures to establish proof-of-concept enabling pivotal Phase 3 studies.

-Figure 20.
-Clinical development plan for AL002 in Alzheimer's disease.
+Figure 19.
+Clinical plan for AL002 in Alzheimer's disease.
 (Figure not to scale.)